twomoonsfactory/animal-house-example/README.md

 * Note, for dev server, api calls to the DB in the service will need to be aimed directly to 'http://localhost:5001/'

 See what each script does by looking at the `scripts` section in [package.json](./package.json).

-## License

-The license of this workflow is MIT.
-"# animal-house-example"